Optimizing Data Augmentation Policy Through Random Unidimensional Search: Methods

 \subsection{Selecting a maximum N}

 One question which must be answered when applying RUA is what value to use as $N_{max}$.
 While one may be content to use 10, since that was the extent of the RandAugment search space, other numbers may well be equally valid.
-We ran a second grid search (Figure \ref{fig:newgrid}) using our RUA augmentation parameters to verify that large values of $N_{max}$ may not be necessary in order to achieve a good performance while traversing the diagonal gradient we observed in Section \ref{ssec:reduce}.
+We ran a second grid search (Figure \ref{fig:newgrid}) using our RUA augmentation parameters to verify that large values of $N_{max}$ may not be necessary in order to achieve a good performance.
 Based on this search, we examined what outcomes a user would achieve if they ran RUA using different values of $N_{max}$ ranging from 1 to 10.
 This sensitivity analysis is shown in Figure \ref{fig:accnmax}.
-For both SVHN and Cifar10, setting $N_{max} > 5$ does not appear to provide any significant benefit.
+In our tests, setting $N_{max} > 5$ does not appear to provide any significant benefit, though small values like 1 or 2 can clearly be harmful, especially for ViT/Tiny ImageNet.

 Given that RUA is relatively insensitive to higher values of $N_{max}$, there are pragmatic reasons to choose values smaller than 10.
 Applying a large number of transformations during training can severely bottleneck the training speed.
 See Figure \ref{fig:speed} for an example.
 For our hardware, with any $N\ge 3$ the cpu-based preprocessing became rate limiting, especially once $N\ge 5$.
 This may be one reason why RandAugment never chose $N>3$ in their sub-grid selections.
 With these factors in mind, we selected $N_{max}=5$ for our final experiments.